ganeti/ganeti/man/hbal.rst

   any numeric fields.

 -e *score*, \--min-score=*score*
-  This parameter denotes the minimum score we are happy with and alters the computation in two ways:
+  This parameter denotes how much above the N+1 bound the cluster score can for us to be happy with and alters the computation in two ways:

   - if the cluster has the initial score lower than this value, then we don't enter the algorithm at all, and exit with success